 Example 1 (Semi-discretized Stokes Equation [27]).
 This example studies the safety of a Stokes equation that describes the flow of an incompressible fluid in a two-dimensional spatial domain Ω .
-The mathematical description of the Stokes-equation is given in the appendix [32].
-An index-2 DAE system is derived from the Stokes-equation by discretizing the domain Ω by a number of uniform square cells.
+The mathematical description of the Stokes-equation is given in Appendix F. An index-2 DAE system is derived from the Stokes-equation by discretizing the domain Ω by a number of uniform square cells.
 Let n be the number of discretized segments of the domain on the x- or y-axes, then the dimension of the DAE system is $3n^2 + 2n$.
 Additionally, we are interested in the velocity along the x- and y- axes, $v_x^c(t)$ and $v_y^c(t)$, of the fluid in the central cell of the domain Ω .
 The unsafe set of the system is defined: $Unsafe \triangleq -v_x^c(t) - v_y^c(t) \leq 0.04$.
 By increasing the number of cells used to discretize the domain Ω , we can produce an index-2 DAE system with arbitrarily large dimension.
 We evaluate the time performance of our approach via three scenarios.
 First, we discuss how the times for decoupling, reachable set computation, and safety checking are affected by changes in the system dimension.
-Second, we analyze the reachable set computation time along with the

-4 https://github.com/verivital/daev/releases/tag/formats2019
+3 https://github.com/verivital/daev/releases/tag/formats2019